ros-workshop/slam-navigation/README.md

 # SLAM & Navigation

+## Overview

+In this session we'll learn how to make a simulated [Clearpath Husky robot](http://wiki.ros.org/Robots/Husky) navigate smoothly between user-selected waypoints.
+We'll experiment with the [`gmapping`](http://wiki.ros.org/gmapping) SLAM package, along with the [`move_base`](http://wiki.ros.org/move_base) navigation package.
-**Goal:** At the end of this session you should have a simulated robot navigating smoothly to user-selected waypoints, like this Youtube video (click to play):
+At the end of this session you should have a simulated robot navigating around like this Youtube video (click to play):

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=WmGVRX2r8WY" target="_blank"><img src="http://img.youtube.com/vi/WmGVRX2r8WY/0.jpg" alt="Video" width="480" height="360" border="10" /></a>

-**Overview:**
-This session uses the ROS packages Clearpath makes available for their [Husky robot base](http://wiki.ros.org/Robots/Husky).
-You will experiment with the [`gmapping`](http://wiki.ros.org/gmapping) SLAM package, along with the `move_base` navigation package.

 ## Background